 In 2019 I released the Hippocratic License, a source-available license that prohibits software from being used in conjunction with human rights abuses.
 I also founded the Ethical Source Movement and its working group, to promote ethics in open source software.

 I serve on the board of directors for Ruby Together, a non-profit that funds development of critical Ruby infrastructure like RubyGems.org and RubyToolbox.com.
 I was formerly on the board of RailsBridge, an organization that teaches marginalized people web development with Ruby and Rails.

 I am the co-author (with Naomi Freeman) of the upcoming book _The Compassionate Coder_, a guide to practicing empathy as a software developer.
 You can learn more about the book at compassionatecoder.com.

 I record music in my home studio and have released six albums, all available widely on iTunes, Amazon, Spotify, and Google Play.
 You can hear samples and get links to listen or buy at alittlefirescarecrow.com.Download Resume

 I am a frequent speaker at Ruby, Rails, and open source conferences and events.
-I have spoken across the United States and on three continents.
-My talks range from technical topics to open source citizenship to explorations of the way that we think and model the world around us.
+I have given talks on four continents.
+My talks range from technical topics to open source citizenship to explorations of the ways that we think and model the world around us.

-I have been recognized for my work in the press and have been interviewed for print/online articles and podcasts on topics including diversity, open source, and mentoring.
+I have been recognized for my work in the press and have been interviewed for print/online articles and podcasts on topics including diversity and inclusivity, open source, and mentoring.
 I'm also the author of several articles on these topics.

-I volunteer as a mentor to early-career developers, helping them develop their technical skills, developing strategies for overcoming bias and discrimination in the industry, and managing their careers and public profiles.
+I volunteer as a mentor to early-career developers, helping them grow their technical skills, develop strategies for overcoming bias and discrimination in the industry, and manage their careers and public profiles.